Grand Duchy of Finland: Early years

+At the Turku meeting, Emperor Alexander I of Russia and Swedish Crown Prince Charles John (later King Charles XIV John of Sweden) came together.
+The negotiations concluded with the formal ratification of a definitive alliance treaty.
+Under its terms, Sweden agreed to support Russia in continental European conflicts, while Russia declared its readiness to assist Sweden in its planned conquest of Norway.

+The Napoleonic Wars ultimately ended with France's defeat, and Russian troops occupied Paris.
+Among the soldiers and officers serving in the Russian army were Finns.
+Following the collapse of Napoleonic power, Sweden succeeded in annexing Norway.
+Napoleon resumed the war in 1815, which ended with France's final defeat at the Battle of Waterloo.
+As for Sweden, the majority did not think too much about Finland's conquest, as Sweden itself annexed Norway from Denmark in 1814 and entered a personal union with the nation.

 Despite promises of a Finnish Diet, the Diet was not called to meet until 1863 and many new laws going through the legislature were laws that would have required the approval of the Diet while under Swedish rule.
 Alexander went a step further to demand a Finnish House of Nobles, which organised in 1818.
 The house was designed to register all noble families in Finland so that the highest Finnish estate would be representative of the next Finnish Diet.

-As for Sweden, the majority did not think too much about Finland's conquest, as Sweden itself annexed Norway from Denmark in 1814 and entered a personal union with the nation.
-Whether or not Alexander purposely ignored the existence of the Diet is debatable, with notable factors such as the fall of Napoléon and the creation of the Holy Alliance, newfound religious mysticism of the Russian crown, and the negative experience with the Polish Sejm.
+Whether or not Alexander purposely ignored the existence of the Diet is debatable, with notable factors such as the fall of Napoleon and the creation of the Holy Alliance, newfound religious mysticism of the Russian crown, and the negative experience with the Polish Sejm.
 Despite this, Alexander I ceased to give in to Finnish affairs and returned to governing Russia.

+Political power in Finland was held by the Imperial Senate of Finland, which had been established in 1809, but a more influential body emerged in 1811, the Committee for Finnish Affairs, chaired by Count Gustaf Mauritz Armfelt.
+The purpose of Finland’s political institutions was to organise and stabilise the country under the new circumstances.